postgrespro/mmts/generations2.md

     while (record = new record from stream) {
       /*
        * This ensures walreceivers eventually converge.
 Doing this under
-       * GenLock each time is expensive; I think it is better
+       * GenLock each time is expensive; I think it is better to have
-       * to have maxnodes len array in shmem with recovery mode for each receiver,
+       * atomic in shmem with values DISABLED, NORMAL, or n with node id from
-       * which can be checked out atomically without locks, similar to current recovery_count.
+       * whom we recover.
        *
        * Also interlocking must ensure that walreceiver in recovery mode excludes
        * any other walreceiver to prevent applying record twice.